plone/guillotina/docs/source/applications.md

   setup(
     entry_points={
       'guillotina': [
-          'include = pserver.myaddon',
+          'include = guillotina_myaddon',
       ]
   })
 ```

-In this example, `pserver.myaddon` is your package module.
+In this example, `guillotina_myaddon` is your package module.

 ## Initialization